ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ### The ‘Remove’ button

 The remove button is a [GOV.UK warning button](https://design-system.service.gov.uk/components/button/#warning-buttons).
-Do not change the button colour as users may confuse it with the ‘Add another' button (which it is sometimes next to).
+This is to ensure that users do not Do not change the button colour as users may confuse it with the ‘Add another' button (which it's sometimes next to).

 Do not change the button position, as this may make it harder for zoom users to use the component.